 Rainy seasons are no ordinary.
 You can never rely on a normal tent and other camping gear.
 Instead, you have to pick and work with specially designed materials for the job.

-The materials, needless to say, have to be waterproof to prevent the infiltration of external moisture in the tent interiors.
+The materials, needless to say, have to stand against rain and wind to prevent the infiltration of external moisture in the tent interiors.

 2. Reinforce the waterproof trait of the materials